-The cafeteria (main dining hall) is open during regular meal hours for the fall and spring semesters and features a variety of entrees, including a salad bar and made-to-order choices.
-Eagles' Landing, located next to the cafeteria, features Starbucks, grab-and-go snacks, and made to order grill.
+The cafeteria (main dining hall) is open during regular meal hours for the Fall and Spring semesters and features a variety of entrees, including a salad bar and made-to-order choices.
+Eagles' Landing, located next to the cafeteria, features Starbucks, grab and go snacks, and made to order grill.

 Students can place money on their ID card through the campus bank.
-Students must specify that they want flex dollars placed on their card for use at the above locations.
+Students must specify that they want flex dollars placed on their card to use them at the above locations.